Mr-Alireza82/ISO8583/README.md

    Handles TCP connections, message sending, retries, and response reading.
    The client is responsible for transporting the message over the network.

-2. **Builder Logic**
+2. **Message Logic**
    Uses the Builder Pattern to fluently construct ISO8583 messages.
-   The builder itself stays generic, but its values depend on the chosen protocol.
+   The message itself stays generic, but its values depend on the chosen protocol.

 3. **Protocol Logic**
    Defines the rules and templates for a specific ISO8583 protocol version (e.g., 1987/1993/2003).